-Priest candidates have a wealth of experience and reading to tap into before they go to a Bishops’ Advisory Panel.
+Priest candidates have a wealth of experience and reading to tap into before they go to a Stage Two Panel (formerly Bishops’ Advisory Panel).
 However, because we are still few in number, and many places don’t have much understanding of the diaconate, there are precious few resources to help diaconal candidates to prepare.

 In line with this blog’s mission of finding or creating resources where there are none, a number of deacons who have recently been recommended for training or are recently ordained swap their experiences in a way they hope will be helpful and practical.